twagger/inception/README.md

 ## Depend-on : Control startup and shutdown order in Compose

-Docker-compose offers the possibility to condition thoffers the possibility of conditioning the start of a container to the status of another.
+Docker-compose offers the possibility to condition the start of a container to the status of another.

 ```yml
 nginx: